activeadmin/activeadmin/README.md

 ## Want to contribute?

-This project exists thanks to all the people who contribute, so thank you!

 If you want to contribute through code or documentation, the [contributing guide][contributing] is a good place to start.
 If you have questions, feel free to ask.